LouieMiddle/ModulatedGPs/README.md

 The model is implemented based on [GPflow 1.3.0](https://github.com/GPflow/GPflow) and tested using Tensorflow 1.15.0.

+I also had to install scikit-learn v0.20.3 and tensorflow-probability v0.7.0.
+This would not work using an anaconda environment, and I had to use a venv and pip.

 The demos of three scalable modulated GPs (SHGP, SMGP and SLGP) on three toy cases with heteroscedastic noise, step and multi-modal behaviors are provided.
 The readers can run the demo files as

 ```